prody/ProDy/doc/examples/proteins/parsepdb.rst

 <AtomGroup: 1ejg (634 atoms; 1 coordinate sets, active set index: 0)>

 Note that in this case number of atoms are different between the two atom groups.
-This is due to the in residue types of atoms with alternate locations.
+This is because the residue types of atoms with alternate locations are different.

 Also, all alternate locations can be parsed as follows: